In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 Social Network contacts

-Many people add their Facebook, Twitter or similar name to their business cards.
-If you do a lot of selling via this medium then it may well pay off to include them.
-If your card is looking a bit too busy though, your email and shop web address should take preference and will provide means to contact you.
+Many people add their Facebook, Instagram, X or similar social media contact to their business cards.
+If you do a lot of selling via this medium, then it may well pay off to include them.
+If your card is looking a bit too busy, though, your email and shop web address should take preference and will provide means to contact you.

 It is probably rarely wise to list a lot of different social networking links unless your business is actually involved in this niche.